 If the member reduced their hours / grade for flexible retirement during the underpin period, you may need to do more provisional calculations for that account.

 This applies if the member has further eligible remediable service in the account for the period between the flexible retirement date and the end of the underpin period.
-If so, you will need to calculate new provisional amounts at the next underpin date.
+If they do, you will need to calculate new provisional amounts at the next underpin date.
 The underpin period for this calculation begins on the date of the reduction in hours / grade.
 This avoids double counting.

 How to calculate provisional assumed benefits